-With oocyte donation, any woman with a healthy uterus, regardless of the condition of her own oocytes, can potentially bear a child fathered by her partner.
+With oocyte donation, any woman with a healthy uterus, regardless of the condition of her own eggs, can potentially bear a child with her partner.

-With this procedure, the oocyte donor may be anonymous and obtained through a donor egg agency, or, if desired, the donor can be a young sister or other female relative with similar genetic makeup.
+The oocyte donor may be anonymous and obtained through a donor egg agency, or, if desired, the donor can be designated by the patient (a friend or a sibling or other female relative with similar genetic makeup).
 The oocytes (eggs) are removed from the donor and fertilized with sperm in the laboratory, then transferred to the recipient.
-The procedure can be undertaken at virtually any time, up to age 50, because the rate limiting issue is the age of the oocyte donor.
+The procedure can be undertaken at virtually any time because the rate limiting issue is the age of the oocyte donor.

-Many women may benefit from this technology, including those who have ovarian failure caused by genetic or unknown reasons, surgical removal of their ovaries, or cancer treatment.
-Oocyte donation is also an option for women who are carriers of genetic diseases and wish to prevent the risk of either conceiving a child affected with the disease or who might be a carrier of a genetic disease.
+Many patients may benefit from this technology, including those who have ovarian failure caused by genetic or unknown reasons, surgical removal of their ovaries, or cancer treatment.
+Oocyte donation is also an option for those who are carriers of genetic diseases and wish to prevent the risk of either conceiving a child affected with the disease or who might be a carrier of a genetic disease.

 Oocyte donation is proven, well-established technology with which there is considerable expertise.
 Many thousands of healthy children have been born to infertile patients over the last 20 years through this technique.